Compilator0/current-account-api/README.md

 Prerequisite : Make sure to have docker environment installed!
 The dockerfile to run the API can be found in the subFolder "/ops" at the root of the project.

-After the jar is builded by maven, navigate to the project root folder and type the commands below in a bash :
+After the jar is builded by maven, navigate to the project's root folder and type the commands below in a bash :
 ```
 > docker build -t amazingbank -f ops/Dockerfile .
 > docker run -d -p 8284:8284 --name amazingbank -it amazingbank
 ```

+## Accessing to the API Database
+To access the H2 Console realtime database, open the url : http://localhost:8284/h2-console => JDBC URL : jdbc:h2:mem:cab-database
+ => user: cabuser
+ => password: cabPassword0

+## Accessing to the API services via swagger-ui client

-Once the SpringBoot application is lauched, you can access the API in a web browser through the url : http://localhost:8284/swagger-ui/index.html
+Once the SpringBoot application is lauched, you can access the API in a web browser through the url : http://localhost:8284/swagger-ui.html
-To access the H2 Console realtime database, open the url : http://localhost:8284/h2-console (user: cabuser | password: cabPassword0)

 ## Code Documentation